p2p-today/p2p-project/docs/protocol/mesh.rst

 +++++++

 There are very few ways to construct a peer to peer network in dynamic languages.
-Everyone who does this needs to reinvent the wheel.
+Everyone who wants to make such a network needs to reinvent the wheel.
 For example, in Python, the only two such libraries either never made it out of beta, or were to connect to a cryptocurrency.
 There is certainly no way to communicate *between* these languages.
 This section will focus on how you can make a mesh (unorganized) network like the one in Bitcoin or Gnutella.

 Design Goals
 ++++++++++++